 Annual Cash Incentive Awards.
-The Compensation Committee utilizes annual cash incentive awards to reward each of our executive officers when the executive officer achieves certain individual performance objectives (or MBO goals), and when we achieve certain company-level financial objectives under our EVA program.
+The Compensation Committee utilizes annual cash incentive awards to reward each of our executive officers when the executive officer achieves certain management performance objectives (or MBO goals), and when we achieve certain company-level financial objectives.
 Our annual cash incentive awards are designed to more immediately reward our executives for their performance during the most recent year.
-We believe that the immediacy of these cash awards, in contrast to our equity awards which vest over a three year or longer period of time, provide a significant incentive to our executives to achieve their respective individual objectives and, thus, our company-level objectives.
+We believe that the immediacy of these cash awards, in contrast to our equity awards which vest over a three year or longer period of time, provide a significant incentive to our executives to achieve their respective management objectives and, thus, our company-level objectives.
 We believe our cash awards are an important motivating factor for our executives, in addition to being a significant factor in attracting and retaining our executives.

 Our cash incentive awards utilize a target that is a percentage of each executive officer's total cash compensation for the fiscal year.
-The target is set at levels that are approximately 25% - 39% of an executive's expected total cash compensation for the year.
+The target is set at levels that are approximately 32%

+- 39% of an executive's expected total cash compensation for the year.
 They are set at levels which, assuming achievement of 100% of the applicable target amount, the Compensation Committee believes are likely to result in an annual cash award at or near the median for target cash awards in the market.
-Actual awards may be higher or lower, however, based upon the degree of achievement of MBO and EVA goals.
+Actual awards may be higher or lower, however, based upon the degree of achievement of MBO goals and company-level financial objectives.

-MBO.
-At the beginning of each year, the Compensation Committee reviews and approves a detailed set of individual MBO goals for each executive (which are generally aligned with the Company's short-term and long-term strategic goals) initially prepared by management.
-At the beginning of the following year, the Compensation Committee determines, in its discretion, with the input of the Executive Chairman and Chief Executive Officer, the level of achievement of each MBO goal by each executive during the prior year and the percentage of the target MBO award earned by each executive.
+Management Performance.
+At the beginning of each year, the Compensation Committee reviews and approves a detailed set of MBO goals for our executives (which are generally aligned with the Company's short-term and long-term strategic goals) initially prepared by management.
+At the beginning of the following year, the Compensation Committee determines, in its discretion, with the input of the Executive Chairman and Chief Executive Officer, the level of achievement of each MBO goal by our executives during the prior year and the percentage of the target MBO award earned by such executives.
 The target MBO award represents 30% of an executive's total target cash incentive award for the applicable year.

-EVA.
-With respect to company-level financial objectives, the Company utilizes an EVA-based cash incentive award program to align closely executive compensation to continuous improvements in corporate performance and increases in stockholder value.
-We believe that the principles of an EVA program have a better statistical correlation with the creation of value for stockholders than a cash incentive program based on performance measures such as return on capital, return on equity, growth in earnings per share, and growth in cash flow.
-EVA measures the year-over-year difference in net operating profit after tax, less a charge for the cost of capital.
+Company-Level Financial Performance.
+With respect to company-level financial objectives, the Company utilizes performance measures to align closely executive compensation to continuous improvements in corporate performance and increases in stockholder value.
+The target company-level financial performance award represents 70% of an executive's total target cash incentive award for the applicable year.
+During the three-year period reported in the Summary Compensation Table below, we utilized the performance measure "Economic Value Added" or "EVA", which measures the year-over-year difference in net operating profit after tax, less a charge for the cost of capital.
 EVA recognizes the productive use of capital assets and, therefore, wise, responsible decision-making regarding capital investments.
-Increasing EVA year over year will be favorable for the Company's stockholders as well as for those executives whose compensation is based on EVA.
-The target EVA award represents 70% of an executive's total target cash incentive award for the applicable year.